BenchaminDimitriu/Ecom22_TeamProject/README.md

 ## As a seller I can:

-16. track my listings and view how many users have bid for my products.
+16. track my listings and view how many buyers have bid for my products.

 ## 4. Feedback for Features(16):
 • Registration, Login, Logout, 2-factor authentication (as per class instruction)